The Smiths (album): Legacy

+Accolades

+Music critic Garry Mulholland included The Smiths in his list of the 261 greatest albums since 1976 in the book Fear of Music (2006).
+While he noted the flat and dour production, he credited the album with evoking a distinct "Manchester-in-song" that stood apart from the work of Ian Curtis or Mark E. Smith.
+Mulholland highlighted how the album defied mid-1980s pop conventions—whether through the choice of Joe D'Allesandro for the cover, the restrained jangle of Marr's guitar work, or most notably, Morrissey's theatrical revulsion toward sex, which he portrayed as destructive to both romance and innocence.

-Slant Magazine listed the album at 51 on its list of "Best Albums of the 1980s" saying "There's no reason why a mordant, sexually frustrated disciple of Oscar Wilde who loved punk but crooned like a malfunctioning Sinatra should've teamed up with a fabulously inventive guitarist whose influences were so diffuse that it could be hard to hear them at all and formed one of the greatest songwriting duos of the '80s."
-PopMatters included the album on their list of "12 Essential Alternative Rock Albums from the 1980s" saying: "Morrissey's career are fully accounted for on The Smiths, where they are rendered all the more piercing by Johnny Marr's delicate guitar-picking and John Porter's stark production".
+Slant Magazine listed the album at 51 on its list of the "Best Albums of the 1980s" saying "there's no reason why a mordant, sexually frustrated disciple of Oscar Wilde who loved punk but crooned like a malfunctioning Sinatra should've teamed up with a fabulously inventive guitarist whose influences were so diffuse that it could be hard to hear them at all and formed one of the greatest songwriting duos of the '80s".
+PopMatters included the album on their list of "12 Essential Alternative Rock Albums from the 1980s" saying: "Alienation, mistreatment, rejection, and longing: the themes that would reoccur throughout singer Morrissey's career are fully accounted for on The Smiths, where they are rendered all the more piercing by Marr's delicate guitar-picking and John Porter's stark production".

 In 1989, the album was ranked number 22 on Rolling Stone magazine's list of the 100 greatest albums of the 1980s.
-In 2003, the album was #481 on that magazine's list of the 500 greatest albums of all time.
-The magazine ranked it at #473 on an updated list in 2012, calling it "a showcase for Morrissey's morose wit and Johnny Marr's guitar chime".
+In 2003, the album was 481st on that magazine's list of the 500 greatest albums of all time.
+The magazine ranked it 473rd on an updated list in 2012, calling it "a showcase for Morrissey's morose wit and Marr's guitar chime".
 The album was ranked number 51 on Rolling Stone's list of the 100 Best Debut Albums of All Time.
-It placed at number 73 in The Guardian's list of the 100 Best Albums Ever in 1997.
+It placed at number 21 in The Guardian's list of the top 100 British albums.